codingnninja/laravel-render-template/README.md

 ![Github url](https://res.cloudinary.com/nyscapp/image/upload/v1686174426/laravel_render_repo_url_sztour.png)

-Yeah, it is time to use the url of the repository you created.
-Use it as a replacement for the path in the command below:
+Yeah, it is time to use the url of the repository you created and you can copy it like in the image above.
+Use it as a replacement for the `url` in the commands below:

 ```sh
 git remote add origin https://github.com/OWNER/REPOSITORY.git